-The radio show's writer/creator/directior/producer Jason James, who'd recently won an Edgar for Best Radio Drama for his work on The Adventures of Sam Spade, was brought along to shepherd the new television show.
-And as a sign of its commitment to the new project, CBS was going to use film, not the much less expensive videotape, for the new project.
+The radio show’s writer/creator/directior/producer Jason James, who’d recently won an Edgar for Best Radio Drama for his work on The Adventures of Sam Spade, was brought along to shepherd the new television show, cleverly titled The Cases of Eddie Drake.
+And as a sign of its commitment to the new project, CBS was going to aim high and use actual film, not the much less expensive videotape, for the new project.

 By November 1948, nine episodes were already in the bag, with four more to go.
-But then Patricia Morison got the offer of a lifetime: the lead in the original Broadway production of Cole Porter's Kiss Me, Kate.
-Porter himself had heard her sing while in Hollywood and decided that she would be perfect.
-It was the start of a long and succesful career for Morison, who went on to star in The King and I, and a long string of appearances in television and film, as well as on stage.
+But then Patricia Morison got the offer of a lifetime: the lead in the original Broadway production of Cole Porter’s Kiss Me, Kate.
+Porter himself had heard her sing while in Hollywood and decided that she would be just swellegant in the role.
+It was the start of a long and successful career for Morison, who went on to star in The King and I, and a lengthy string of appearances in television and film, as well as on stage.

 As it was, the show sat in the can for three or four years, unaired.
 Somewhere along the way, with Morison no longer available, four more episodes were produced, with Morison’s “lady psychoanalyst” replaced by Lynne Roberts as Dr. Joan Wright, a “lady criminalogist.”
 By 1951, CBS was offering it for syndication, and the show aired in Chicago and possibly a few other local markets.
 Then, in 1952, it was picked up by the Dumont Network, which ran all thirteen episodes, four years after the first nine episodes had been filmed.

 But more than anything, the Drake show had personality and style.
-The scenes with Eddie and the good doctor were a hoot, a low-level playfulness that rarely verged into cringiness, suggesting an actual adult friendship -- and even possible romance, something that for the most part always eluded Martin Kane.
-Being filmed also allowed some good location shooting, and the sunny streets of Los Angeles were well utilized, with Eddie tooling around town in one of the oddest P.I. cars of all time, a three-wheeled 1948 Davis D-2 Divan car (he called it "Dave").
+The scenes with Eddie and the good doctor were a hoot, a low-level playfulness that rarely verged into cringiness, suggesting an actual sustained adult friendship — and even possible romance, something that for the most part always eluded Martin Kane.
+Being filmed also allowed some good location shooting, and the sunny streets of Los Angeles were well utilized, with Eddie tooling around town in possibly the oddest P.I. car of all time, a three-wheeled 1948 Davis D-2 Divan car (he called it “Dave”).
 Whereas, the Martin Kane show often looked like it was filmed in a broom closet.
 A dark one.